-Varanasi turned out to be such an amazing city, that I had to have at least 3 posts about it.
+Varanasi turned out to be such a lovely town that I had to write at least 3 posts about it.
 I recently shared an introduction to Varanasi about where to stay and how to best experience the town.
 I also told you what to expect from the Ghats, which are famous for cremation ceremonies.

-But then I realised that none of them address the basic etiquette you must follow while you’re here.
+But then I realised that none of them addresses the basic etiquette you must follow while you’re here.
 Being the spiritual capital of India, Varanasi can be confusing.
 Right from “can we click pictures of burning pyres” to “how to deal with touts” – people have their doubts.
 In an effort to answer those random but important questions, here are the 11 most important tips you need to know:

 2) Do not stay at Manikarnika Ghat on your first night.
 Manikarnika Ghat is where the real action takes place.
 With at least 20 burning pyres, placed right next to each other, the sight can be overwhelming.
-Reverberations of chanting adds to the melodrama furthermore.
-I remember staying at Assi Ghat for a night, which was a simplified version of the city – and I advice you do the same thing, because Manikarnika was perhaps a next level.
+Reverberations of chanting add to the melodrama furthermore.
+I remember staying at Assi Ghat for a night, which was a simplified version of the city – and I advise you do the same thing because Manikarnika was perhaps the next level.

 3) Varanasi is not a city to party, or enjoy the nightlife.
 Save another city for that.
 Instead come here to explore the city, to sit on the ghats and soak up the complexities of Indian culture.

 4) Experiment with the food.
-Being the synthesis of several age-old religious traditions, Varanasi offers a divine and enriching experience in the form of its popular street food.
+Being the synthesis of several age-old religious traditions, Varanasi offers a divine and enriching street food experience.
 Just hit one of the old streets in the main bazaar, find a crowded food joint and try different delicacies – you’re going to love them all.
 Deepak Tambul Bhandar, Deena Chaat Bhandar and Baati Chokha are a few recommended places to start with.

 I would also particularly recommend eating Paani-Poori at one of the roadside traditional shops, that offer an authentic and traditional experience.